If you’ve been shaving with a normal razor with a cartridge, then you are spending way too much money for an inferior shave. There, I said it.

 What Are Safety Razors?

-Ever wonder how your grandfathers shaved before razor cartridges and electric razors?
+Ever wonder how your grandfathers shaved before razor cartridges and the electric razor?
 They used a safety razor.
 These things were built so darn tough and worked so well that Gillette had to invent a disposable razor to combat falling sales.

-To get started all you need is a safety razor handle and double edged razor blades.
+To get started all you need is a safety razor handle and double-edged razor blades.
 If you want to impress your grandparents, ask if they still have a safety razor you can have.
+Some of them might use a straight razor (where the blade folds into the handle), but that’s different.

 If getting a free one from home isn’t an option, this is the one we used to get started.

 As we mentioned earlier, the real savings come from the fact that razor blades are dirt cheap.
-For $10 you can buy 100: https://amzn.to/2IRbAJq.
+For $10 you can buy 100.
 You read that right, 100!
-That’s $0.10 (a dime) a piece.
+That’s $0.10 (a dime) apiece.

 The box of 100 can last somewhere between 2-5 years depending on how often you shave and how often you change the blade.
 In our experience, changing the blade every 10 shaves is conservative and you can even get more mileage than that out of each one.
 Some people change them much more often, but we haven’t had any problems with using them longer.